ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

     ![](media/FBCimage53.png)

-11. You can apply a filter to only import items (and archive) that are a certain age.
+11. On the **Set Filters** page, you can apply a filter to import (and archive) items that are a certain age.
+Click **Next**.

     ![](media/FBCimage54.png)

-12. Specify the mailbox in Office 365 to import (and archive) the items from the Facebook Business pages that you previously selected.
+12. On the **Set Storage Account** page, select the Office 365 mailbox that the items from the Facebook Business pages that you previously selected will be imported to.

     ![](media/FBCimage55.png)

-13. Review settings and then click **Finish** to complete the connector setup.
+13. Review your settings and then click **Finish** to complete the connector setup in the Security & Compliance Center.

     ![](media/FBCimage56.png)